radoslavdodek/AI-Helper/README.md

 Simple AI helper utility for daily tasks.

-This utility is designed to be used with global hotkeys, allowing you to easily and quickly receive the answer you are looking for.
+This utility is designed to be used with global hotkeys, making it easy and quick for you to get the answer you're looking for.
+By utilizing the clipboard, you can easily copy the text you want to rewrite or ask about, and then press the global hotkey.
+The answer will automatically be copied back to the clipboard for your convenience.

 When you're using the application, simply press `Ctrl+Enter` on the original text input field to get the answer.
 If you want to exit the application, just press `ESC`.